teodorwisniewski/sql_training/udacity_sql/project/proejct_readme.md

     * Topics can have an optional description of at most 500 characters.<br/>

 ```
+-- b.
+Allow registered users to create new topics
 CREATE TABLE "topics"
 (
     "id" SERIAL PRIMARY KEY,